sheebankhan-0001/Python/README.md

  (4)Search Contact: Search for a contact by name or phone number.
  (5)Delete Contact: Remove an existing contact from the contact book.
  (6)Count Contacts: Display the total number of contacts in the contact book.

+ (4).
+Projec To-Do Task App:
+Objective:
+Develop a simple command-line To-Do Task App using Python that allows users to manage their daily tasks efficiently.
+The app will enable users to add tasks, update them, delete tasks, and view all tasks for the day.
+Features:
+(1)Add Tasks:
+Users can create new tasks by providing a task description.
+Each task will be stored with a unique task ID and its creation timestamp.
+(2)View Tasks:
+Users can view all tasks in a list format, displaying each task's ID, description, and status (e.g., pending or completed).
+Option to view tasks either sorted by creation time or by task status.
+(3)Update Tasks:
+Users can update task descriptions if there are any changes.
+Users can also mark tasks as completed once finished.
+(4)Delete Tasks:
+Users can delete a task from the list using its unique ID